Hypoxemia: Definition

 Hypoxemia refers to the low level of oxygen in arterial blood.
 Tissue hypoxia refers to low levels of oxygen in the tissues of the body and the term hypoxia is a general term for low levels of oxygen.
 Hypoxemia is usually caused by pulmonary disease whereas tissue oxygenation requires additionally adequate circulation of blood and perfusion of tissue to meet metabolic demands.

 Hypoxemia is usually defined in terms of reduced partial pressure of oxygen (mm Hg) in arterial blood, but also in terms of reduced content of oxygen (ml oxygen per dl blood) or percentage saturation of hemoglobin (the oxygen-binding protein within red blood cells) with oxygen, which is either found singly or in combination.

 While there is general agreement that an arterial blood gas measurement which shows that the partial pressure of oxygen is lower than normal constitutes hypoxemia, there is less agreement concerning whether the oxygen content of blood is relevant in determining hypoxemia.
 This definition would include oxygen carried by hemoglobin.
 The oxygen content of blood is thus sometimes viewed as a measure of tissue delivery rather than hypoxemia.

-Just as extreme hypoxia can be called anoxia, extreme hypoxemia can be called anoxemia.